kimoVoid/BetaQOL/README.md

 This is a quality of life mod for Beta 1.7.3 using Ornithe!
 <br>It aims to keep the game faithful to vanilla while also fixing some of the inconveniences that most people face when playing this version.
 ___
 Check out the [OrnitheMC website](https://ornithemc.net/) to grab a copy of the installer!
-You can also make MultiMC/Prism instances.
+You can also make MultiMC/Prism Launcher instances.
 ___
 ### Current list of features/fixes
 - Fully configurable